animatlabs/animatlabs.github.io/_drafts/2026-04-06-serilog-structured-logging.md

 }
 ```

-Register it: `.Enrich.With<SensitiveDataEnricher>()`.
-Any log that accidentally includes a card number or email gets redacted.
-Better: don't log those objects at all.
-Use the destructuring policy so they never hit the message template.
+Register with `.Enrich.With<SensitiveDataEnricher>()`.
+Better approach: don't log those objects at all.
+Use destructuring so they never hit the message template in the first place.

 ## Performance

 Logging can block.
-Async sinks and buffering matter.
+Two things matter here.

-**Async file sink** — use `Serilog.Sinks.Async` to wrap the file sink.
-Logs go to a bounded queue; a background thread writes.
-Your request thread never blocks on disk I/O. Default buffer is 10,000 events.
-Under load, sync file writes can add 5–20ms per request.
-Async drops that to near zero.
+**Async sinks:** `Serilog.Sinks.Async` wraps the file sink with a bounded queue.
+A background thread handles the I/O. Your request thread never blocks on disk writes.
+Under load, sync file writes can add 5-20ms per request.
+Async drops that to near zero:

 ```json
 {